 \subsection{Step 2 — Reconstruction of $s(x,k_\perp;Q)$ in $k_\perp$ space}

 To solve the inverse problem, we represent the intrinsic profile $s(x,k_\perp;Q)$ by a normalized DNN and embed it as the integrand of the transverse-momentum convolution, as described in Eq. \ref{eq:closure_S_integral}.
 The forward operator is implemented via a differentiable angular–radial quadrature inside the training loop, so the map from network parameters to observables remains smooth and trainable with gradient methods.
-We enforce the per-$(x,Q)$ normalization $\int d^2k\,s(x,k,Q)=1$ and mild curvature regularization, and we include light physics anchors (e.g., low-$q_T$ behavior and an integrated moment of $S$) to stabilize the inversion.
+We enforce the per-$(x,Q)$ normalization $\int d^2k\,s(x,k;Q)=1$ and mild curvature regularization, and we include light physics anchors (e.g., low-$q_T$ behavior and an integrated moment of $S$) to stabilize the inversion.
 The result is a nonparametric $s(x,k_\perp,Q)$ that reproduces the learned $S$ labels across the full kinematic range of the experimental data.